texta-tk/texta-tk.github.io/source/searcher.rst

 Aggregations
 *************

-Aggregations tool allows to aggregate over the data.
+Aggregations tool allows us to aggregate the data.
 For example, we can use it to perform simple aggregations - retrieve item and word distributions.

 For instance, let's assume we have a dataset containing posts from Estonian Reddit.
 We can use an aggregation over field *post_title* to find the most popular threads (see :numref:`significant_items`).